Bandido (Azúcar Moreno song): Eurovision

-The song is about a "bandit", who stole the girls' love only to leave them with nothing except pain and sadness.
-The sisters beg the bandit to come back, to fulfill their longing for "dark passion", hoping that his love will be as fiery as a volcano.
-In the chorus, the sisters repeat that the bandit, with his eyes and lies, stole "the blood and life of [their hearts]."
-Musically, the song is known for having one of the longest instrumental intros in Eurovision history; 45 seconds of a total of 3 minutes.

 Technical difficulties

-One notable aspect of the performance was due to a technical glitch, in that one of the backing tracks started in a later position than expected.
-The two singers started their choreographed dance before the song, realized the tape was in the wrong position, and abruptly walked offstage in a huff, leaving viewers to wonder what had happened.
-After the two left the stage, BBC commentator Terry Wogan remarked, "Let's hope it doesn't go on like this or we're in for a very long night, ladies and gentlemen."
+One notable aspect of the performance was due to a technical incident.
+Eduardo Leiva was unable to hear the backing track where some of the music was prerecorded, as the sound engineers had failed to raise the volume of the tape, and could not cue the orchestra to commence on time.
+When the volume was eventually raised the track was already partway through the song, meaning the orchestra and performers were out of sync with the tape, resulting in the two singers abruptly walking offstage in a huff, leaving viewers to wonder what had happened.
+After they left the stage, BBC commentator Terry Wogan remarked, "Let's hope it doesn't go on like this or we're in for a very long night, ladies and gentlemen."
 After two minutes, during which the arena became silent, the sisters returned and the song was then performed in its entirety without a hitch.
+This mishap did not affect them either positively or negatively since the juries had already voted based on the performances of the previous evening dress rehearsal.
 In 2003, BBC chose "Bandido", and all the events and difficulties surrounding the performance, as one of the most memorable moments in Eurovision history.

+They also had problems with the clothing they were going to wear.
+Because the costumes designed especially for the performance by Francis Montesinos broke during rehearsals, they had to wear their own dresses bought at El Rastro flea market.

+Aftermath

+"Bandido" became a major club hit in the summer of 1990 not only in the Mediterranean countries but also the rest of Continental Europe and Scandinavia and the 12" Deep Mix, issued with a new promo video, was put on heavy rotation on music TV channels like MTV Europe and Super Channel.
+In 2005, "Bandido" was included in the Eurovision 50th anniversary CD/DVD box set Winners and classics.

 Chart success

-After the contest, "Bandido", as a single and album, propelled Azúcar Moreno to superstardom not only in Spain, but also in Europe and Latin America, where they continued to have success for the next decade.
+"Bandido", as a single, remix, and album, propelled Azúcar Moreno to superstardom not only in Spain, but also in Europe and Latin America, where they continued to have success for the next decade.